Johnlon/integrated-circuit-tester/README.md

 Integrated Circuit Tester
 =========================

-This software accompanies a hardware design for an integrated circuit tester.
+This software accompanies a hardware design for an integrated circuit test and exploratory tool.

 Hardware design and PCB can be found on EasyEda : https://easyeda.com/john.lonergan.sharing/integrated-circuit-tester